hmmartiny/global_resistome_correlations/README.md

 All count and metadata is available at https://zenodo.org/record/6919377

+The following folders have been shared at this repo for the sake of reproducibility:
+* [data/](data/) : contains output of usearch clustering at 90% seq identity.
+* [src/](src/) : contains various scripts used to generate the large correlation matrices.
+* [notebooks/](notebooks/): contains the Rmd notebook (and html rendering) to recreate the results.

 ## Steps in analysis
 ### 1. Retrieve data
 using a MySQL database (see https://hmmartiny.github.io/mARG/00_Data_loading.html), use